Leclerc on pole for Azerbaijan after crashes halt qualifying - WTMJ

 It was Leclerc who crashed his Ferrari to end qualifying at the Monaco Grand Prix two weeks ago, and even though he retained his starting position at his home track, repairs to his car were not completed in time and he did not race.

-“It feels very good, on the other hand it was with a red flag again, so I wish we had it under normal track, but at the end a pole is a pole,” Leclerc said.
+“It feels good, it feels better than Monaco, though it still doesn’t feel as good as a pole position should feel, just because of the red flag,” Leclerc said.
+“We definitely did not expect this type of performance so it’s looking good for the future.”

+Leclerc arrived in Baku expecting to fight McLaren or be “even a little behind” rather than a challenger to title contenders Hamilton and Verstappen.
+He’s sixth in the standings and already 65 points behind leader Verstappen after his bizarre Monaco weekend.

-Tsunoda’s crash brought out the fourth red flag of the qualifying session and stopped any challenge to Leclerc.
+But for the second consecutive race, Verstappen and Hamilton didn’t get a chance to challenge Leclerc.
+Tsunoda’s crash brought out the fourth red flag of the qualifying session and stopped their charge.

+“To be honest, we didn’t expect to be as competitive as were this weekend until now,” Leclerc said.

 Lance Stroll and Antonio Giovinazzi both went off at the same corner in the first qualifying session before setting a time, and Daniel Ricciardo crashed in the second session.
 The Australian is in his first season with McLaren but has finished behind teammate Lando Norris in four of five races so far this year.